One-child policy: Quality of life for women

+The increase in the number of only-child girls resulted in gradual changes in social norms regarding gender, including a decrease in the inequalities between women and men.

 The one-child policy's limit on the number of children resulted in new mothers having more resources to start investing money in their own well-being.
-As a result of being an only child, women have increased opportunity to receive an education, and support to get better jobs.
-One of the side effects of the one-child policy is to have liberated women from heavy duties in terms of taking care of many children and the family in the past; instead, women had a lot of spare time for themselves to pursue their career or hobbies.
-The other major "side effect" of the one-child policy is that the traditional concepts of gender roles between men and women have weakened.
-Being one and the only "chance" the parents have, women are expected to compete with peer men for better educational resources or career opportunities.
-Especially in cities where one-child policy was much more regulated and enforced, expectations on women to succeed in life are no less than on men.
+As a result of being an only child, women had increased opportunities to receive an education and support to get better jobs.
+One side effect of the one-child policy was the liberation of women from the significant duties of taking care of many children and the family in the past; instead, women have had more time for themselves to pursue their career or hobbies.
+The other major side effect of the policy was that the traditional concepts of gender roles between men and women have weakened.
+Being one and the only "chance" the parents have, women have been expected to compete with peer men for better educational resources or career opportunities.
+Especially in cities where the one-child policy was much more regulated and enforced, expectations for women to succeed in life are no less than for men.
 Recent data has shown that the proportion of women attending college is higher than that of men.
-The policy also has a positive effect at 10 to 19 years of age on the likelihood of completing senior high school in women of Han ethnicity.
-At the same time, the one-child policy reduces the economic burden for each family.
-The condition for each family has become better.
-As a result, women also have much more freedom within the family.
-They are supported by their family to pursue their life achievements.

-Mothers that complied with the one child policy were able to have longer maternity leave periods as long as they were older than 24 years of age.
+The policy also had a positive effect at 10 to 19 years of age on the likelihood of completing senior high school in women of Han ethnicity.
+At the same time, the one-child policy reduced the economic burden for each family.
+The average conditions for each family improved.
+As a result, women also have had much more freedom within the family.
+They have been supported by family to pursue life achievements.
+Mothers who complied with the policy were able to have longer maternity leave periods as long as they were older than 24.
 The government encouraged couples to start family planning at an older age.
-Since many of these women were employed and held the modern woman standard, the incentive to later births was to provide paid leave as long as they maintained the one child expectation.
+Since many of these women were employed, the incentive to have later births was to provide paid leave as long as they followed the expectation of having one child.
 However, if they happened to have a second pregnancy they were stripped of their privileges and were not given the same resources compared to their first birth.

-During this time period, another shift in attitude towards women that changed was giving them harsh punishments if they happened to act against the newly established policy.
-In areas such as Shanghai, women faced similar punishments as men while before the revolution they tended to have more lenient penalties.
+During this time period, another shift in attitude towards women was the harsh punishment they would receive if they acted against the newly established policy.
+In areas such as Shanghai, women faced similar punishments as men, while before the Revolution they tended to have more lenient penalties.